Elena Mirò

-Elena Mirò is an Italian fashion brand with international distribution.
+Elena Mirò is an Italian fashion brand with international distribution and is an ambassador of Made in Italy.

 The Elena Mirò brand originated in 1985 "within the Alba, Piedmont-based clothing company Vestebene (now Miroglio Fashion)."
 The brand was born to wear women "with fuller figures who wear shapely sizes".
 Among its featured models were Jennie Runk, Crystal Renn, and Lizzie Miller.

-In recent years, Elena Mirò has extended the range of sizes from 42 to 58 (Italian sizes).The brand today is recognized for the quality, for the Italian design and for the fit of its garments.
-The brand has made inclusivity towards women a real mission.
-This is why it has always carried out projects dedicated to women's empowerment, to help build a world that is desirable and sustainable for all.
+In recent years, Elena Mirò has extended the range of sizes from 42 to 58 (Italian sizes).The brand expanded its size range from Italian size 42 to 58 in recent years.
+Elena Mirò focuses on clothing designed for women with fuller figures and has promoted initiatives related to women's empowerment.This is why it has always carried out projects dedicated to women's empowerment, to help build a world that is desirable and sustainable for all.

 Distribution

 Elena Mirò is distributed internationally through more than 160 single-brand stores and corners in the most important Italian and European locations, 800 multi-brand customers (600 in Italy).
 It has active e-commerce in 14 countries, and 6 marketplaces.